 Give A Deadline

 To ensure maximum effectiveness of coaching action plans, clients need to set up a time frame for each specific goal or milestone to be completed by.
 This helps to keep everyone moving forward and is imperative for tracking progress or any problems that need to be corrected.
 Hopefully, having a timeline of completion will also excite and motivate employees to make progress in their coaching plans.

 Employees and coaches should schedule regular check-ins with each other to make sure everything is going as it should and there are no issues or questions keeping them from staying on track.
 During these chats, coaches ask their coachees for their input for ways to alter the employee coaching plan that would better support the employee in achieving their goals.

 Perhaps the biggest challenge is determining how an employee/coachee will stay accountable for the work.
 Are there appropriate consequences for failure to reach goals or rewards for attaining them?
 Rewards and consequences may naturally occur anyhow, but it’s also helpful to map these out for the employee.
 Discussing them ahead of time will hopefully encourage greater productivity and prevent employees from feeling blindsided or discouraged should negative consequences occur.

-CoachDiversity Institute believes in the power of coaching in the workplace.
+CoachDiversity Institute believes in the power of coaching in the workplace to boost performance and improve overall company culture.
 Our Certified Diversity Coaches can help your leaders meet personal and professional goals with one-on-one coaching support.
+We have experts who can help bring organizational transformation through foundational coach training, one-on-one executive coaching and diversity coach certification.
 Contact us today to learn more.